AI-Hypercomputer/xpk/docs/contributing.md

 ### Make your change

-Make intended code change, cover it with unit tests and iterate on the code by executing local XPK version via `python3 xpk.py`.
+Make intended code change, cover it with unit tests and iterate on the code by executing local XPK version via `xpk`.

 ### Verify change against checklist